What matters more: Great work perks.. or great HR?

-I recently spoke to employees from our user Cosatto, a baby goods manufacturer that is consistently awarded as a Great Place to Work in the UK.
+I recently spoke to employees from our user Cosatto.
+They are a baby goods manufacturer that is consistently awarded as a Great Place to Work in the UK.

 The Cosatto employees all reinforced the message that happiness was vital to the organization.

 Looking at some of the great work perks and activities that make up the Cosatto company culture, it was an easy connection to make.

 Among some awesome initiatives, every year, Cosatto grants one lucky employee a ‘once in a lifetime’ dream, voted for by the whole company.

 If that doesn’t scream ‘fun work environment’, I’m not sure what does.